SC refuses to suspend Waqf (Amendment) Act, issues partial stay on provisions

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-A bench comprising Chief Justice BR Gavai and Justice AG Masih passed the interim order while hearing challenges to the amended law.
+A bench comprising Chief Justice BR Gavai and Justice AG Masih passed the interim order while hearing challenges to the amended law, as reported.

 The court also put on hold another provision that restricted the creation of a waqf to individuals who have practised Islam for at least five years.